NPlmp/MaldiGut/README.md

 + 3 _Actinobacteria_ species.
 + 1 _Verrucomicrobia_ species.

++ The database is provided as .btmsp format, which is only compatible with Bruker Daltonics mass spectrometry software.

 ## Citation
 Please use the following citation if you use this database: